Skip to main content

 This dataset provides Daymet Version 4 data as gridded estimates of daily weather parameters for North America, Hawaii, and Puerto Rico.
 Daymet variables include the following parameters: minimum temperature, maximum temperature, precipitation, shortwave radiation, vapor pressure, snow water equivalent, and day length.
 The dataset covers the period from January 1, 1980, to December 31 (or December 30 in leap years) of the most recent full calendar year for the Continental North America and Hawaii spatial regions.
 Data for Puerto Rico is available starting in 1950.
 Each subsequent year is processed individually at the close of a calendar year.
 Daymet variables are provided as individual files, by variable and year, at a 1 km x 1 km spatial resolution and a daily temporal resolution.
 Areas of Hawaii and Puerto Rico are available as files separate from the continental North America.
 Data are in a North America Lambert Conformal Conic projection and are distributed in a standardized Climate and Forecast (CF)-compliant netCDF file format.

 Daymet V4 daily gridded data are available for download from the ORNL DAAC through website search and order tools.
-In addition, the ORNL DAAC supports a separate Daymet Project website which provides customized tools for accessing the data.
+In addition, the ORNL DAAC hosts a separate Daymet Project website which provides customized tools for accessing the data.
 The V4 data supersede all V3 products.
-The Daymet algorithms and data processing implemented for V4 are described in detail in the related publication Thornton et al. (2020).
+The Daymet algorithms and data processing implemented for V4 are described in detail in the related publication Thornton et al. (2021).

 Files are available in netCDF format for three separate spatial areas: continental North America (including Canada, the United States, and Mexico), Hawaii, and Puerto Rico.